mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2016-05-15-docker-containers.md

 --------------------

 Use the `--restart="<no, on-failure[:max-retry], always, unless-stopped>"` switch on create <sub>[reference](https://docs.docker.com/engine/reference/commandline/create/)</sub> or run <sub>[reference](https://docs.docker.com/engine/reference/run/#restart-policies-restart)</sub>.

-For example, setting the flag value to `unless-stopped` will cause containers to be restarted on host reboot unless they have previously entered the stopped state.
+The most useful value to use is `unless-stopped`, which will cause containers to be restarted on host reboot or docker daemon restart unless they have been stopped previously entered the stopped state (TODO only 0-exit status or all?).
+NOTE Using the `on-failure` option will not bring the containers back up after host reboot or docker daemon restart.
+See [here](https://docs.docker.com/engine/reference/run/#restart-policies-restart) for a description for the other values.

+Using the restart option is not recommended if using a process manager such as systemd.
+See [Automatically start containers](https://docs.docker.com/engine/admin/host_integration/).
+TODO why would I want to integrate with a process manager?

 Short-Term Interactive Containers
 ---------------------------------